amirg33/Project-II-Data-Pipeline/README.md

 API: climate data for those cities

-Compare if there is a correlation between cuisine types and weather.
+## Compare if there is a correlation between cuisine types and weather

 How does the diversity of cuisines relate to the climate of a city?